Nik77x/altoclef/README.md

 # This fork:

-I'm trying to add son QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers, but lag makes it fall soooo idk.
+I'm trying to add some QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers, but lag makes it fall soooo idk.